trapexit/mergerfs/README.md

 The POSIX filesystem API is made up of a number of functions. **creat**, **stat**, **chown**, etc. In mergerfs most of the core functions are grouped into 3 categories: **action**, **create**, and **search**.
 These functions and categories can be assigned a policy which dictates what file or directory is chosen when performing that behavior.
 Any policy can be assigned to a function or category though some may not be very useful in practice.
 For instance: **rand** (random) may be useful for file creation (create) but could lead to very odd behavior if used for `chmod` if there were more than one copy of the file.

 Some functions, listed in the category `N/A` below, can not be assigned the normal policies.
 All functions which work on file handles use the handle which was acquired by `open` or `create`. `readdir` has no real need for a policy given the purpose is merely to return a list of entries in a directory. `statfs`'s behavior can be modified via other options.
+That said many times the current FUSE kernel driver will not always provide the file handle when a client calls `fgetattr`, `fchown`, `fchmod`, `futimens`, `ftruncate`, etc. This means it will call the regular, path based, versions.

 When using policies which are based on a branch's available space the base path provided is used.
 Not the full path to the file in question.
 Meaning that sub mounts won't be considered in the space calculations.
 The reason is that it doesn't really work for non-path preserving policies and can lead to non-obvious behaviors.